taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - AI Product Manager's Handbook: The ultimate playbook to unlock AI product success with real-world insights and strategies (2nd, 2024) by Irene Bratsis
 - Simplified Generative AI Architecture Design Guide (2025) by Zephyr Nolan, Techcore Publishing
 - Building LLMs for Production: Enhancing LLM Abilities and Reliability with Prompting, Fine-Tuning, and RAG (2024) by Louis-François Bouchard, Louie Peters
-- Generative AI with LangChain: Build large language model (LLM) apps with Python, ChatGPT, and other LLMs (2023) by Ben Auffarth
-- LangChain Crash Course: Build OpenAI LLM powered Apps: Fast track to building OpenAI LLM powered Apps using Python Paperback (2023) by Greg Lim
 - Generative AI on AWS: Building Context-Aware Multimodal Reasoning Applications (2023) by Chris Fregly, Antje Barth, Shelbee Eigenbrode
 - Quick Start Guide to Large Language Models: Strategies and Best Practices for Using ChatGPT and Other LLMs (2023) by Sinan Ozdemir
 - OpenAI API Cookbook: Build intelligent applications including chatbots, virtual assistants, and content generators (2024) by Henry Habib
 - Developing Apps with GPT-4 and ChatGPT: Build Intelligent Chatbots, Content Generators, and More (2023) by Olivier Caelen, Marie-Alice Blete
-- Learning LangChain: Building AI and LLM Applications with LangChain and LangGraph (2025) by Mayo Oshin, Nuno Campos

 #### AI Business